 - You must come to New Zealand within 12 months of the date your visa is granted.

 - After you arrive in New Zealand, you can come and go from New Zealand as many times as you like before your visa expires.
+(This is when the one year validity of the visa starts.)

 - You must apply for entry permission when you arrive in New Zealand.
 You can do this by completing an arrival card, which you’ll be given on the way to New Zealand.